 Organizational Wellness

-How to Calculate and Improve Your Employee Turnover Rate
+How to Calculate and Reduce Your Employee Turnover Rate

 Employees are the foundation of any business, and business leaders sometimes take that foundation for granted — specifically, that it will always be there.
 Yet workforces are anything but static.
 Workers come and employees go in a constantly shifting dance as new positions open and veteran staffers move on to other opportunities.
 This is a natural part of working with people.